reisblucas/neural.fy/README.md

 - Solved (#) bug that not reset to default album order in Album routes;
 - Fix UI alignments in Album and some of code smells;
 - Player music now is based in your last music played in the last time you visited;

-## Challenges:
-- Make persistent components in Desktop, optimize for Mobile and Tablet Screens;
-- Begin integration with Redux, because when I started the project I hadn't the knowledge about Redux or Context API;
-- UI Alignment in Album filters with listed songs in Album and Favorite routes, because they use the same component;
-- Progress bar/volume bar, very difficult and it's not 100% optmized(CSS Optimization for Chrome only);
-- Remove keyboard from screen;
-- I didn't found a way to make a function to Zoom Out after trigger Input in mobile screens, so I used minimum requirements for some Browsers to not trigger;
-- CORS errors.

-## Files provided by Trybe:
-src/services/\
-&nbsp;&nbsp;&nbsp; ↳ favoriteSongsAPI.js\
-&nbsp;&nbsp;&nbsp; ↳ musicsAPI.js\
-&nbsp;&nbsp;&nbsp; ↳ userAPI.js\

 ## Main features:

 <div align="center">